 Reducing the criminalisation of children

-The Queensland Family and Child Commission (QFCC) recognises that children living in out-of-home care are some of the most vulnerable children in Queensland, particularly those who reside in residential care.
+We recognise that children living in out-of-home care are some of the most vulnerable children in Queensland, particularly those who reside in residential care.

 Children have reported they are unnecessarily exposed to police while living in residential care, and that they are being criminalised as a result of police being called in response to actions that would not be treated as criminal in a family home.